 Go for a Hike

-Vancouver is home to some of the best hiking opportunities of any urban centre in the world.
+Vancouver is home to some of the best hiking opportunities in any urban centre in the world.
 However, it’s on the city’s North Shore where the magic truly happens.

 The granddaddy of them all is the famous Grouse Grind, a 2.9 kilometre hike that transports you 850 metres up the face of Grouse Mountain.
 Nicknamed “mother nature’s stairmaster”, the Grind is definitely no ordinary walk in the park.